thogag/Bayesian_statistics_RJAGS_modelling/README.md

 This supports the hypothesis that most observed alternative splicing events are biologically functional, and that splicing noise is rare and tightly controlled in highly expressed genes.

+If you want to see all the results in html format, click [here](https://thogag.github.io/Bayesian_statistics_RJAGS_modelling/Results.html)

 ## Dependencies
 R packages: `dplyr`, `ggplot2`, `rjags`, `coda`, `bayesplot`